DMonzon47/Scalability-and-search-algorithm-Project-Python/README.md

-# Scalability-problem-solving-and-search-algorithm-Project-Python.
+# Scalability and-search-algorithm-Project-Python.
 Grade achieved : 94%
 Scalability and search algorithms (Python):
 •	Creation of a data set, to tackle given problems with own python algorithm, and analysis with developed search algorithm (linear and binary search).
 •	Explaining the scalability, complexity and benchmarking of my code, tested against instances of problems.